 Stroke is the largest cause of disability in many countries.
 Prevention depends on identifying the potential causes of stroke and carotid disease remains one of the most important and potentially preventable of these.

 Safe surgery and intervention is of vital importance, but patient education on risks and benefits is also essential.
-Public awareness is improving, but the media need to be more effective in portraying the appropriate hazards of treatments such as statins and surgery, otherwise, the risk-adverse population with carotid disease will be exposed to greater risk by avoiding these treatments.
+Public awareness is improving, but the media need to be more effective in portraying the appropriate hazards of treatments such as statins and surgery, otherwise, the risk-averse population with carotid disease will be exposed to greater risk by avoiding these treatments.

 You are at the end of your term as President of the ESVS.
-What did you accomplish during your tenure and what are your hopes for the future of the society?
+What did you accomplish during your tenure and what are your hopes for the future of society?

 As the first woman to be elected president, other women in vascular surgery have, I hope, been encouraged to apply for office.
 My aims on election were to increase diversity in ESVS and we have made significant moves (including the appointment of a diversity ‘councillor’) to improve this; at ESVS I also created the Global Village—where every country is given free exhibition space to showcase their vascular services and their culture, as well as providing a networking space for the duration of the meeting.
 Finally, I still plan to study the Minimum Standards for Vascular Services in Europe—with my colleagues, I hope we can then demonstrate to European states the areas in which their future services may be usefully improved.